T

 Insider tips

-• Try Raki, the local spirit, often offered as a digestif after meals.
+• Try raki, the local spirit, often offered as a digestif after meals.

-• Learn a few basic Greek phrases; locals appreciate the effort.
+• Learn a few basic Greek phrases; it's always appreciated.

 Packing highlights